Observation of strong backscattering in valley-Hall photonic topological interface modes: Characterization of optical propagation losses

 \section{Characterization of optical propagation losses}

 We characterize the dispersive propagation losses of suspended silicon photonic-crystal waveguides fabricated with a slab-thickness of \SI{220}{nm}.
 This is achieved by measuring the optical transmission of suspended photonic circuits where waveguides of varying length, $L$, from $250a_{\text{0}}$ to $1750a_{\text{0}}$, with $a_{\text{0}} = \SI{512}{nm}$ denoting the lattice constant, are embedded.
-Scanning electron microscopy (SEM) images of characteristic devices are shown in Fig.~\ref{fig:3}a.
-The circuits are comprised of input and output free-space broadband grating couplers, strip silicon waveguides to direct light into the region of interest (Fig.~\ref{fig:3}b), and intermediate waveguides~\cite{Chen_Efficient_2022} (Fig.~\ref{fig:3}c) to couple to the VH interface modes (Fig.~\ref{fig:3}d) with high efficiency (\SI{87}{\percent}, see Supplementary Section 3).
+Scanning electron microscopy images of characteristic devices are shown in Fig.~\ref{fig:3}a.
+The circuits are comprised of input and output free-space broadband grating couplers, strip silicon waveguides to direct light into the region of interest (Fig.~\ref{fig:3}b), and intermediate waveguides~\cite{Chen_Efficient_2022} (Fig.~\ref{fig:3}c) to couple to the VH interface modes (Fig.~\ref{fig:3}d) with high efficiency (\SI{87}{\percent}, see Supplementary Section 2.3).
 Figure~\ref{fig:3}e shows a high-magnification SEM image, which reveals the presence of roughness along the sidewalls.
 In principle, the roughness could be measured and used to calculate the scattering but, in practice, such a procedure is experimentally unfeasible and numerically intractable \cite{le_thomas_statistical_2011,Arregui_QuantifyingRobustnessTopological_2021}.
 Therefore, we instead benchmark our VH waveguides against conventional line-defect W1 waveguides fabricated on the same chip such that the structural disorder has practically equivalent statistics.
-We extract a minimum propagation loss of \SI{1+-1}{dB/cm} in the non-dispersive region of the W1-waveguide, which constitutes a record-low value for suspended silicon photonics (see Supplementary Section 5) and shows that our nanofabrication~\cite{Albrechtsen_NanometerscalePhotonConfinement_2021a} provides an ideal testing ground for measuring VH-waveguides with the lowest level of roughness realized to date.
+We extract an average propagation loss as low as \SI{0.47+-0.04}{dB/cm} over a \SI{40}{nm} bandwidth in the non-dispersive region of the W1-waveguide (see Supplementary Section 3.2).
+This constitutes a record-low value for suspended silicon photonics and shows that our nanofabrication~\cite{Albrechtsen_NanometerscalePhotonConfinement_2021a} provides an ideal testing ground for measuring VH-waveguides with the lowest level of roughness realized to date.